 - Plan of Study: Briefly describe your intended area of study, including a particular subdivision of the major field in which you wish to specialize and specific faculty members with whom you hope to work.
 While we do not have a restriction on page limit, please keep in mind that the admissions committee will be reviewing a large number of applications.

 - Statement of Purpose: Please upload a statement that concisely and accurately describes your philosophical interests, motivations, and aspirations.
-Please include any discussion on scholarly research, writing, or similar research that you have done or are currently pursuing.
+Please include any discussion on scholarly research, writing, or similar research you have done or are currently pursuing.
 The statement should briefly discuss reasons for applying to the department specifically, such as interest in a particular faculty member’s work.
 While we do not have a restriction on page limit, please keep in mind that the admissions committee will be reviewing a large number of applications.

 - Research & Publications: list any articles, publications, or creative work.